Table of Contents

 View on Amazon.com ➜

-One of my favorite things to pack while traveling.
+This is one of my favorite things to pack while traveling.
 I don’t know about you, but it feels so good to clean my face after a long plane ride.
 These wipes revitalize your skin, leave it feeling soft and clean, and smell great.
-These have literally saved me after a much-longer-than-expected trip to the airport during a heat wave.
+These have literally saved me after a much longer-than-expected trip to the airport during a heat wave.

 wipes